Mindfulness is making us more self-absorbed, not kinder

 Mindfulness meditation makes you kind

-Mindfulness meditation is as a way to create a more compassionate society.
+Mindfulness meditation is a way to create a more compassionate society.
 It focuses on making the world better, not yourself.

 Research shows that mindfulness makes us more compassionate.